jesseskinner/hover/README.md

 #### `actions` object

 - Any properties of the actions object will be exposed as methods on the returned `store` object.
+- If you return objects from your actions, they will be shallow merged into the state.
 - Note that your actions will automatically receive `state` as the first parameter, followed by the arguments you pass in when calling it.